Learn French Grammar Step by Step (A1) — Lessons, Tips & Quizzes (English Support)

 Venir — and Related Verbs (Present)

-A key irregular verb to talk about coming, becoming, and “just” doing something.
+A key irregular verb to talk about coming, becoming, and common expressions.

 Core verb Conjugation